 With the above steps all set, the chemist can now run the program from section 4.2.1.1, spitting out a csv with reagents and masses to measure for each batch.
 The chemist measures the masses of each reagent into separate 20 mL vials, splits their septa and then loads them into appropriate locations in the ChemSpeed.
 20 mL vials were chosen as they are capable of holding just the right volume of solvents to form stock solutions without requiring larger vials.
 The vial septa must be split as they are thick and do not allow pressure to equilibrate in the vial.
 If septa are not split, the platform does not dispense solvents reliably and accurately.

 The chemist then adds the measured reagent masses into a csv for the program to read.
 The program then forces the chemist to double check the platform is set up correctly, and automatically checks for potential errors in the input masses.
-When these checks are confirmed, the platform starts synthesis and once done, the chemist needs to filter out the LCMS samples.
+When these checks are confirmed, the platform starts synthesis and once done, the chemist needs to filter out manually the LCMS samples.
 This is made simple as the vials are purpose built to be filtered syringeless (Figure 8) .
 Afterwards, the chemist visually checks that all NMR tubes contain samples with appropriate sample volumes for NMR spectra acquisition.
-A visual inspection for failed reactions is required, as often, seals in reaction vials are broken, causing the evaporative loss of reaction mixtures.
-Failed reactions can be re-feed into the programme to then be rerun.
+A visual inspection for failed reactions is required, as often, seals of reaction break, causing the evaporative loss of reaction mixtures.
+Failed reactions can be re-feed into the programme to then be rerun once all the batches have been performed

 The chemist then takes the NMR and mass spec samples to their appropriate machines to run analysis.
 The machines autosamplers should already have the relevant information of the batch and its samples, as these were sent by the main program via email.